Renault targets 100pc electric sales in Europe by 2030 | Malay Mail

 “We imagine a Renault brand that shows off with the newcomers on this market, on European soil.”

-Renault will launch its Megane electric car and a modern version of its small Renault 5 this year as manufacturers pivot towards climate-friendly energy sources and away from polluting fossil fuels. — AFP
+Renault will launch its Megane electric car and a modern version of its small Renault 5 this year as manufacturers pivot towards climate-friendly energy sources and away from polluting fossil fuels. ― ETX Studio